Encryption key sometimes readable for anybody

 This issue could be easily fixed by using chmod() or touch() in Security\Cryptography\HashService.

-Updated by Andreas Wolf almost 9 years ago
+Updated by Andreas Wolf about 9 years ago

 Karsten Dambekalns wrote:

 Off the top of my head I'd respond with "then most systems seem be set up in an insecure way". :/

 Kind of, yes.
 But there is data where it doesn't harm that everybody can read them, and others that should be kept secret.
 I'd say the encryption key is rather of the lattter kind...

 Updated by Robert Lemke almost 9 years ago

 We generally don't set umasks or owners / groups while creating files because server setups may vary a lot.
 If I'm not completely mistaken, this can always be solved by a proper server setup and as I experienced in the past, interfering with such as setup (by using chmod) might cause trouble.

 I'll close this for now.
 If there is a bullet-proof solution with proof that it won't have side effects on typical server setups, you can re-open it.